-Protecting the important culture of Kunitachi with the image of "a meeting of greenery and culture," this museum was opened to pass down this culture to future generations.
+of Kunitachi with the image of "a meeting of greenery and culture," this museum was opened to pass down this culture to future generations.
 Children can easily understand the 6 permanent exhibitions on Nature,

 Hake, History, Lifestyle, The City

-There is an entry ramp and

-basement exhibitions.
-Feel

 and The Outdoors.

 There is a slope into the museum for wheelchair users.
-Use the elevator to the right of the entry ramp to access the basement exhibitions.
-TEL 042-576-0211 ¥ Free entry to the permanent exhibitions (Planned or special exhibitions may have fees.
+Use the elevator to the right of the entry ramp to access the basement exhibitions TEL 042-576-0211 ¥ Free entry to the permanent exhibitions (Planned or special exhibitions may have fees.
 Inquire for details.)
 9:00 - 17:00 (admission until 16:30) 2nd and 4th Thursday each month (the following day if the 2nd or 4th Thursday is a national holiday). special days selected by Kunitachi City Board of Education

 Sculptures are set up at 16 spots throughout the city: 6 locations on University Street and 10 locations on Sakura Street.
 They are setup in the greenway belt but can be viewed up close even from the walking path.

+042-574-1512 Kunitachi Art Biennale Offices)

+■Telephone number
-042-574-1512 Kunitachi Art Biennale Offices) ■Telephone number The road is flat near the South Exit of Kunitachi Station so wheelchair users can enjoy shopping there.
-The public toilet west of the south side of the JR Chuo Line has a wheelchair-accessible restroom

-042-576-2671 (Cooperative Kunitachi Blanco commercial area)

-29 Koganei, Sayama

-Nostalgic architecture and nature
+The road is flat near the South Exit of Kunitachi Station 042-576-2671 (Cooperative Kunitachi Blanco commercial area) 29 Koganei, Sayama Nostalgic architecture and nature